 Sydney wet season can be difficult to navigate through however there are any number of cinemas in and around the Sydney area and these are great, particularly in school holidays when there is always a number of film options for children.
 Grab the popcorn and get the group together a movie extravaganza!

-Website: Event Cinemas
+Visit the Event Cinemas website.

 Address: Multiple, check website

 Things to do in Sydney when it rains with teens

 Rainy day activities for teens anyone?!
 I struggle to sometimes interact with my teenager who would much prefer to spend time on devices, or catching up with friends online.
 However, I do try connecting outside of this world and I enjoy seeing the look of enjoyment on my kids faces when they try something or visit somewhere a little different – even though it may well have been met with a little resistance to start with.
 Some of the places that may help when in Sydney include ….